Best use of Virgin Atlantic miles (by partner)

-The round-trip business- and first-class prices I highlighted aren’t typos.
+Again, the above prices are round-trip.
+As you can see, business and first class prices from the U.S. to Japan start at 90,000 miles round-trip (or 45,000 miles one-way, as Virgin Atlantic now allows you to book these tickets as one-way awards).
 Exceptional miles and points deals like this are usually reserved for rewards that are extremely hard to earn, like Alaska Airlines miles.
 And even then, you’d need more miles to book similar flights.

 You can easily earn the Virgin Atlantic miles you need to book these awards from as few as two credit card bonuses.
 That’s a steal when you realize business-class seats can run $7,000+ and first class can be more than double that.
 And the fees are typically reasonable, usually just $200-$300 round-trip.